AuroraToolkit/AuroraToolkit/README.md

 - **Declarative Workflows**: Define workflows and subflows declaratively, similar to SwiftUI, enabling clear and concise task orchestration.
 - **Dynamic Workflows**: Use logic and triggers to create dynamic workflows that adapt to changing conditions, scheduled intervals, or user input.
 - **Reusable Tasks**: A library of prebuilt tasks for common development needs, from URL fetching to context summarization, accelerates your workflow setup.
-- **LLM Integration**: Effortless integration with major LLM providers like Anthropic, Google, OpenAI, and Ollama, with support for token management, domain-specific routing, and fallback strategies.
+- **LLM Integration**: Effortless integration with major LLM providers like Anthropic, Google, OpenAI, Ollama, and Apple, with support for token management, domain-specific routing, and fallback strategies.
 - **On-device ML Tasks**: Integrate on-device ML-based tasks for classification, intent extraction, tagging, embedding, and semantic search, enhancing privacy and performance.
 - **Hybrid LLM + On-Device Pipelines**: Combine on-device ML tasks with cloud or local LLMs for advanced end-to-end pipelines.
 - **Domain-Specific Routing**: Automatically route requests to the most appropriate LLM service based on predefined domains, optimizing task execution and resource allocation.